Malay Heritage Centre: Istana Kampong Glam

 The Istana Kampong Glam, which the museum is located in, 2009.

 In 1824, British colonial officer Sir Stamford Raffles gave Sultan Hussein Shah of Johor a vast 56 acre expanse in Kampong Glam, which became the land that the Istana Kampong Glam would occupy.
 In the 1840s, Sultan Ali Iskandar Shah, son of Sultan Hussein Shah, hired George Drumgoole Coleman to build the Istana there.
 Coleman reflected a blend of Palladian architectural elements with indigenous Malay motifs.
+The 2026 discovery of a stencilled sign and an 1891 newspaper article hints that the building might only have been completed in 1890.
+Further testing of the building's age is pending.

 Following a succession dispute in 1896, the estate transitioned to state ownership.
 In 2004, as an integral facet of the Malay Heritage Centre initiative, restoration efforts were undertaken.

 Malay Heritage Centre

 After extensive restoration efforts, the palace grounds were refurbished into the Malay Heritage Centre, officially inaugurated in June 2005 with Prime Minister Lee Hsien Loong leading the ceremony.
 This transformation provided a platform for visitors to engage with Singapore's diverse cultural heritage.
 Furthermore, during the SG50 National Day celebrations, the site received the distinction of being designated as a national monument, highlighting its importance in Singapore's historical and cultural fabric.